finaldream/wordpress-easy-301-redirects/README.md

 * Create HTTP 301 redirections from your Wordpress server routes, directly in the wp-admin
 * Use a modern GUI for better management of your redirections.

+## Features

+* Wildcard is always active!
+End your request route with an `*` and it will be applied
+* Easely navigate, search and sort through your redirections list.
+* Export your redirections to a CSV file.

 ## Installation